By Dawson Church, PhD, EFT EXP-3

 If you have a cut on your arm, you can observe how long it takes to heal.
 You can also see visually if the healing process slows or speeds up.
-Using scores for psychological wellbeing allows us to do the same thing for the mind and emotions as observation allows us to do for the body.
+Using scores for psychological well-being allows us to do the same thing for the mind and emotions as observation allows us to do for the body.

-The subject of the experiment was Anne, a 45 year old woman who was diagnosed with clinical depression more than ten years previously.
+The subject of the experiment was Anne, a 45-year-old woman who was diagnosed with clinical depression more than ten years previously.
 She used an antidepressant medication called Zoloft for the first few years, and it allowed her to function, though she found the side effects to be unpleasant.
 Her depression lifted temporarily three years previously when she fell in love, but after the brief relationship ended, she found herself back in the hole.

 One was by using a widely used questionnaire called the Beck Depression Inventory or BDI.
 It has 23 questions that measure various aspects of depression, and a low score indicates a low level of depression, while a high score indicates greater depression.

 This particular bioassay was developed by a research team at the University of Arizona led by a distinguished psychologist named Gary Schwartz.
 Bioassays measure the degree of plant growth.
 The theory is that if the life energy of a seed is compromised, it will grow less rapidly.
 If the life energy is enhanced, it will grow better.

-Photographs of the results are available on the Soul Medicine Institute web site.
-They show the following:
+Photographs of the results are available on the Soul Medicine Institute website.

 • Seeds held before treatment: 5 failed to germinate, 4 developed root hairs.

-Seeds held after treatment: 1 failed to germinate, 14 developed root hairs.
+• Seeds held after treatment: 1 failed to germinate, 14 developed root hairs.

-Seeds not held: 2 failed to germinate, 4 developed root hairs.
+• Seeds not held: 2 failed to germinate, 4 developed root hairs.